Aiseluck/Aiseluck/README.md

 # Hi there! 👋

-My name is Arasomwan Aisosa Goodluck, and I'm a lead full-stack blockchain developer at Avraq Inc. I have a strong background in back-end development, front-end development, database management, and cloud services.🔭
+My name is Arasomwan Aisosa Goodluck, and I'm the lead full-stack blockchain developer at Avraq Africa.
+I have a strong background in back-end development, front-end development, database management, and cloud services.🔭

 ## Skills